unixpickle/learn-compilers/README.md

 ```

 If you run the `Compile` command with an output path that ends with `.cfg.txt`, then instead of assembly, you will get a file containing a description of the control flow graph (the main intermediate representation used by the compiler).

+If you pass an output filename with the extension `.ll`, then the `Compile` command will produce LLVM IR.

 ## How the compiler works